mzur/kirby-uniform/README.md

 ### basic

 This form only asks for the name and email as well as a message.
 It restores values if the submission fails and displays the feedback message in a separate container.
-Note the `#form' anchor for jumping down to the feedback message when the form was submitted.
+Note the `#form` anchor for jumping down to the feedback message when the form was submitted (especially important on mobile).
 If the form was submitted successfully, the submit button is disabled.

 ```php
 <?php